 - Nitrile Gloves

 Always clean all dirt and debris away from the airbox area before servicing the air filter on your Polaris Sportsman.
 Always wear safety glasses and nitrile gloves.
-To clean or replace the air filter on your Sportsman 450, follow these steps:
+To clean or replace the air filter on your model year 2020 and older Sportsman 450, follow these steps: